W427697/Discord-/MIGRATION.md

 - This will make sure that we can one day lazy load docgen, without changing how stories are rendered.

 ### Core changes

+#### typescript.skipBabel removed

+We have removed the `typescript.skipBabel` option in Storybook 8.0.0.
+Please use `typescript.skipCompiler` instead.

 #### Dropping support for Node.js 16